Avoiding the Hidden Costs of Web Hosting

 5. Migration and Setup Fees

-Potential Costs:
+Potential Costs

-- Migration Services: $50-200 for professional migration
+- Migration services: one-time fees for professional transfers

-- Configuration Costs: Custom server setup charges
+- Custom configuration: specialized server setup costs

 6. Resource Overage Charges

-Common Overages:
+Common Overages

 Reading the Fine Print

-Key Terms to Understand:
+Key Terms to Understand

-- Promotional Pricing: Temporary discounted rates
+- Promotional pricing: temporary discounted rates

-- Auto-renewal: Automatic billing continuation
+- Auto-renewal: automatic continuation at renewal pricing

-Questions to Ask Before Signing Up:
+Questions to Ask Before Signing Up

 - What is the renewal rate after the promotional period?